Inbibo/adonisfx_docs/docs/terminology.md

 ## Glue

-Glue or **AdnGlue** is an AdonisFX solver for glueing muscles together after simulation.
+Glue or **AdnGlue** is an AdonisFX solver for gluing muscles together after simulation.
 This solver allows to glue muscles together giving the simulation of the muscles layer a more compact look.
-The glueing is achieved by ingesting the muscles into the solver and generating one combined output mesh with Glue Constraints applied.
-Given a maximum glue distance the glueing can be modulated and controlled to reduce the glueing effect against unwanted muscles.
+The gluing is achieved by ingesting the muscles into the solver and generating one combined output mesh with Glue Constraints applied.
+Given a maximum glue distance the gluing can be modulated and controlled to reduce the gluing effect against unwanted muscles.
 Glue can be useful for improving the simulation of the fascia layer by creating a more compact version of the muscles layer avoiding big gaps.

 ## Locator